Jets Rumors: Mekhi Becton Feared to Be Out for 2022 Season with Knee Injury

 New York Jets offensive tackle Mekhi Becton missed all but one game last year, and his status for the upcoming season is also reportedly in jeopardy.

-Connor Hughes of SNY reported Monday there is "legitimate fear" that Becton will miss the entire season.
+Connor Hughes of SNY reported Monday "there is legitimate fear" that Becton will miss the season.

 NFL Network's Mike Garafolo noted Becton is set for more medical appointments Tuesday and that the injury is unrelated to the sprained MCL he suffered in Week 1 of the 2021 season.